-Reminder that shortlisted candidates will be subject to an online search of publicly available information including social media prior to interview.
+Reminder that shortlisted candidates will be subject to an online search of publicly available information, including social media, prior to interview.

-Sourcing Candidates
+11.0 Sourcing Candidates

-As a minimum, all vacancies will normally be advertised across the Trust via the Trust website.
+11.1 As a minimum, all vacancies will normally be advertised across the Trust via the Trust website.
 This will help maximise equality of opportunity and provide staff with opportunities for career development, thus maintaining the skills and expertise of existing staff.
 In extenuating circumstances, the headteacher or recruiting ELT member may waive the need to advertise.
 This is likely to include the following circumstances: